+4.2.
+RATIONALE FOR STRESS EXPERIMENTS.
 The rationale for these experiments is the same as that just described, with faithfulness to stress in place of faithfulness to segments.
-In each source-word pair, the switch point follows the main-stressed vowel of Word 1, but precedes the main-stressed vowel of Word 2.
+In each sourceword pair, the (unique) switch point follows the main-stressed vowel of Word 1 but precedes the main-stressed vowel of Word 2.
 This forces a choice as to whether the main stress of the blend should precede or follow the switch point.
-In this experiment, Word 1 is trochaic and Word 2 is iambic, and the participant is offered a trochaic and an iambic blend.
-An example is shown in (5).
+In this experiment, Word 1 has initial stress and Word 2 has final stress and the participant is offered a trochaic and an iambic blend.
+An example is shown in 5.